piadevaniya08/IU_DLBCSPJWD01-FEEDME/README.md

 •Click on the dark mode button

-•Expected outcome: When website is currently in light mode and dark mode button is clicked, website turns to darker colours (dark mode).
-When website is currently in dark mode and dark mode button is clicked, website turns to light colours (light mode).
+•Expected outcome: When the website is currently in light mode and the dark mode button is clicked, the website turns to darker colours (dark mode).
+When the website is currently in dark mode and dark mode button is clicked, the website turns to light colours (light mode).

 ✅Test case 5: User can favourite recipes